Yoga Poses for Digestion

 Real Stories: Yoga Transforms Gut Health

-People often notice real changes in how they feel.
-For example:
+People often notice changes in how they feel.
+These are personal experiences—results vary.

 • Sarah’s Relief: “Stress left me bloated and constipated.
 After a few weeks of evening yoga for gut health, my bloating eased and I’m more regular.
 Twists are my lifesaver.”

 • Mark’s IBS Journey: “With IBS, gas pain was constant.
 Cat-Cow and Child’s Pose, paired with deep breathing, calm my gut.
-It’s not a cure, but it’s a game-changer.”
+It’s not a cure, but it feels noticeably helpful for me.”

 • Emma’s Morning Boost: “I started a 10-minute morning flow with Wind-Relieving Pose.
-My constipation is gone, and I feel lighter every day!”
+My constipation improved, and I feel lighter most days!”

 Find Your Perfect Digestive Yoga Pose